 Interest income would be subject to tax at the rate of 40% (plus applicable surcharge and cess) for beneficiaries who are non-resident companies.
 For beneficiaries being non-resident firms / company, interest income would be subject to tax at the rate of 30% (plus applicable surcharge and cess).
 For other non-resident beneficiaries, interest income would be subject to tax at the rate of 30% (plus applicable surcharge and cess).
+For other surcharge and cess).
 The above rates would be subject to availability of Tax Treaty benefits, if any.